marcjoha/garmin_client/README.md

 # garmin_connect

 A Dart library for interacting with Garmin Connect, for now only get/export functionality and no upload/edit.
+Available as a dart package at [pub.dev](https://pub.dev/packages/garmin_client).

 Garmin Connect does not provide a public API.
 This tool is simulating a browser, and manually logs onto the Garmin website to scrape activities.
 Use at your own risk.

 Heavily inspired by the excellent [Garmin Connect activity backup tool](https://github.com/petergardfjall/garminexport).

-Pull requests and issue reports are most welcome.
+Pull requests and issue reports are very welcome!

 ## Usage